nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

 ### Attack Avenue 1

-The `sudo` command gives a user temporarily elevated privileges allowing the completion of tasks that require to be run as the root user.
+The sudo command gives a user temporarily elevated privileges allowing the completion of tasks that require to be run with elevated privilege.
 When sudo is run the user is asked to enter their password to allow the action.
 Sudo then will check if the user has the need permissions to run the command if not the command will get denied.
 For example lets install `apache` and `nginx`.

 ```
 nick /home $ sudo apt-get install apache2